Notes and Summaries Pertaining to the Evolution of the Major U.S. Political Parties

 - FDR, who stood in stark contrast to the Republican Hoover whose classical liberal position on the economy had little to nothing in common with Teddy who had left the party less than 10 years earlier.

 - LBJ, who doubled down on FDR’s New Deal politics which further drove the right-wing populists from the Democratic party and attracted conservatives to the growing regulatory and anti-communist sentiment of the Republicans.

 - Clinton and Bush who mark the final changes we see in the parties and voter map, where by 2000 the south and mid-west are Republican and the North and Coasts blue, a full switch from Bryan’s day.

-Here we can say simply.
-There are different factions, elite and populist, and which factions team up to form the major parties is affected just as much by geographic location as it is from the needs, cultures, and voting issues of the day.
-Where once workers united under Bryan, today Republicans and Democrats have their Bernie Sanders and Tea Party respectively…. in all cases we come back to the same central truism: The parties are comprised of factions, they don’t agree on all issues, even when they share a class, and The solid south Dixiecrats switched from supporting the Democrats to the Republicans, after Wilson and by today, and this story is told well by Byrd and Thurmond and a close comparison of states’ rights progressivism and social justice progressivism.
+There are different factions, elite and populist.
+The factions that team up to form the major parties are affected just as much by geographic location as they are from the needs, cultures, and voting issues of the day.
+Where once workers united under Bryan, today Republicans and Democrats have their Tea Party and Bernie Sanders respectively.
+In all cases, we come back to the same central truism: The parties are comprised of factions, they don’t agree on all issues, even when they share a class.
+The solid south Dixiecrats switched from supporting the Democrats to the Republicans, after Wilson and by today.
+This story is told well by Byrd and Thurmond and a close comparison of states’ rights progressivism and social justice progressivism.
 All workers suffer the same injustices, but not all workers agree on which among them deserves equality.
-This is the 240 year old sticking point.
+This is a 240-year-old sticking point.

 I can point to a thousand telling changes, and explain this a thousand different ways, but each takes time and only complicates things for the average reader (and it can be no other way, history is complex).